ctdarwell/wolPredictor/README.md

 *wolPredictor* basically comes in two flavours according to method employed to delineate species richness clusters:

 OPTION #1: *wolPredictor_MANUAL.py* requires an initial file to be generated that features different combinations of species designations among host insect samples in the dataset.
 For this purpose, the program *ecoCladeGenerator.py* divides samples into species clusters according to associated ecological categories within individual communities.
-So, for our data it is clear that our wasp lineages are strongly correlated with population elevation.
+For example, for our data it is clear that our wasp lineages are strongly correlated with population elevation.
 So, for a community featuring samples collected at 100m, 200m and 300m elevation, *ecoCladeGenerator.py* creates all combinations of species clusters: [[100, 200, 300]], [[100, 200], [300]], [[100], [200, 300]] and [[100], [200], [300]].
 Whether it will also include species clusters featuring disjunct elevations (i.e. [[100, 300], [200]]) is decided by user input.

 Workflow1: 1. *ecoCladeGenerator.py*; 2. *wolPredictor_MANUAL.py*; 3.*taxdegMatcher.py*; 4. *wolTabber.py*